Last updated on November 12th, 2023 at 07:17 pm

 The huge difference between the two stones reveals during baking.
 A biscotto pizza stone takes much longer to accumulate heat.
 Once it is in temperature you can bake your pizza fast but in a very delicate way.
 The heat is in fact not released to the pizza crust in a violent way.
 With cordierite you have the opposite effect.
 The pizza stone temperature is reached slightly faster and the heat is transferred to the pizza crust much more aggressively.

 Practically speaking a biscotto pizza stone helps to keep the pizza crust soft.
-With cordierite pizza stone it is a bit easier to bake crunchy pizza crust (which is why it is not always ideal for Neapolitan pizza).
+While with cordierite pizza stone it is a bit easier to bake crunchy pizza crust (which is also why it is not always ideal for Neapolitan pizza).

 Cordierite pizza stone: only option for home oven

 Let’s make it clear immediately: biscotto pizza stone should not be used in a home oven.
 For a simple reason: it takes too much to heat.
 Actually it is highly possible that it will never reach the temperature you need.
 This type of pizza stone is thick and is meant to be used with high temperatures.
 So for example using a biscotto Saputo in Ooni Koda oven makes sense.
 But that’s because Ooni koda (or any other Ooni pizza oven) works at 450/500 Celsius!

 However sometimes also in a dedicated Neapolitan pizza oven a biscotto is not really ideal.
 For example I personally think that baking in Ooni Koda 16 with a biscotto is less effective than using its original cordierite stone.
 I believe that a pizza oven should be engineered to be used with biscotto stone.
 So you can’t replace one for another that straight.